dlill/DynSysBio2019/Exercises/aufgaben07.tex.md

 In this model, the ratio is given as parameter `O_by_S == p[1]`.

 * Use your `tune_input` function from exercise 1 to find two different phenotypes (steady states) depending on the input.
 For reasonable ranges of the input, browse the paper)
-* Why is there a region of bistability (i.e. a range of inputs with two stable steady states)?
+* What is the biological meaning of the region of bistability (i.e. a range of inputs with two stable steady states)?

 ````julia